karabek/OrangePi-OLED/README.md

-# SH1106 / SSD1306 OLED Driver (only tested with SH1106).
+# SH1106 / SSD1306 OLED Driver.

-Regenerated repo from Shrottrattes fork "of the original", who made some minor changes, to make it work with a BPi-M1 on Armbian Jessie Vanilla.
+Based on Richard Hulls original repo (https://github.com/rm-hull) adapted to Orange Pi single board computers.

-Interfacing OLED matrix displays with the SH1106 (or SSD1306) driver in Python using I2C on the Banana Pi.
+Interfacing OLED matrix displays with the SH1106 (or SSD1306) driver in Python using I2C on Orange Pi SBCs.

 ## Pre-requisites

-This was tested with Armbian-Jessie on a BP1-M1, with Mainline Kernel .
+This was tested with Armbian on an Orange Pi Zero, with Mainline Kernel .

 Install some packages(most should be already installed):